evolvingstuff/vdw2/content/posts/many-problems-with-vitamin-d-entry-in-wikipedia.md

 > 2) That study assumed <20 ng was deficiency.
 As of 2010 it is guessed that 80% have less than 30 ng of vitamin D

-> 3) Ignores dark skinned Australians <a href="/posts/black-sudanese-children-350x-more-likely-to-have-rickets-than-other-australians" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 2322">Black Sudanese children 350X more likely to have rickets than other Australians</a>
+> 3) Ignores dark skinned Australians [Black Sudanese children 350X more likely to have rickets than other Australians](/posts/black-sudanese-children-350x-more-likely-to-have-rickets-than-other-australians)

 1. Information on the long-term effects is incomplete